 Bock credits much of his success at Google to the OKR system, which was in already in place when he arrived.

 It was an ongoing challenge, he said, to assimilate 10,000 new workers per year while keeping everybody productive and aligned.
 “Every single quarter there was a focus on what are the goals and how we were going to achieve them.
 OKRs were the through-line that caused that system to actually work and scale.
 It was really the key to Google’s growth.”

 Bock now sees vast opportunities to bring what he learned at Google to other organizations.
-A well-publicized Gallup engagement survey shows that about 70% of U.S. employees feel disconnected from their work.
+A well-publicized Gallup engagement survey shows about 70% of U.S. employees feel disconnected from their work.
 Author of the bestseller Work Rules, Bock stepped down from his Google post in 2016 to launch Humu, an ambitious startup to help large organizations improve those engagement levels using artificial intelligence and behavioral science.
 Humu’s software aims to boost happiness, productivity, and retention.